ST1LLY/ntlm-scrutinizer/README.md

 Create Python virtual environment and install dependencies from requirements.txt.

-Put in files\dictionaries a necessary dictionary.
+Put in files/dictionaries a necessary dictionary.

-Put in files\rules a necessary rule.
+Put in files/rules a necessary rule.

 If an early dumped NTLM file exists, then put it in files/ntlm_hashes.